 As the editor, it is your job to synchronize any voiceover narration or speaker audio in time with the right moments.
 Keep in mind that your audio tracks are separate from the video during editing.
 However, those watching the video will perceive them as one.
 Adjust the volume of the tracks to match one another between cuts.
 Make sure you explore the best audio editing headphones to ace your audio editing.

 When editing your video, be sure to cut out any fluff and excessive filler language.
 Remember to keep the content as focused as possible.
 Especially in a presentation video, you have the opportunity to cut the video down to only the most essential pieces of information without excessively jarring the audience.

 You may also decide to edit your video footage to match the rhythm of your music track.
 This can create a very engaging experience, similar to the effect of a montage.

 In any case, you will want to make certain cuts to add different angles and variety to the visual design of the video.
-You may choose to add title slides and graphics to divide and signify different points within the content.
+You may add title slides and graphics to divide and signify other points within the content.

 For a screencast, the editing stage is where you will zoom in on key moments of the demonstration.
 You can also add graphics, lines, circles, and arrows to the screencast that can further highlight important features.

-Training videos are evolving to speak to a highly diverse, visually literate workforce.
-To train your employees in the most effective way, it’s important to create video that rivals the quality we consume outside of the office.
+Training videos are evolving to speak to a highly diverse, visually literate audience.
+To train your audience or employees in the most effective way, it’s essential to learn how to create training videos that rival the quality we consume outside of the office.

-Effective engagement begins with great storytelling and a passion to create something worth watching.
-At Vidico, we believe in creating high quality video work that values your company objectives just as much as you do.
+Effective engagement begins with great storytelling and a passion for creating something worth watching.
+At Vidico, we believe in creating high-quality video work that values your company objectives just as much as you do.